 Practice the Transition

 The part that caused most athletes to fail was the transition between the two poles.
-You want to get close to the end without both hands being at the end.
-If both are at the end you will find your lead hand (the one you are trying to transition with) is stuck because your trail hand is leaning against it.
+You want to get close to the end, but keeps your hands spaced apart and not pressed against the support chain.
+If both hands are together, you will find your lead hand (the one you are trying to transition with) is stuck because your trail hand is leaning against it.

 Instead, stop a couple inches before the end so your hands are still separate, and make the transition.
 When transitioning, lift your body up, move one hand with the ninja hook.
 Then do another pull-up up and bring the trail hand over.
 By pulling up first it gives you additional time to make the movement and allows your body to absorb some of the impact instead of trying the transition with both arms locked out.